-#John Kelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'
+#JohnKelly's Despair Over Trump's #RocketMan UN Speech Goes Viral, Photo Captures Kelly 'Facepalm'

 — Lesley Abravanel (@lesleyabravanel) September 19, 2017

-According to CNN Senior White House Correspondent Jim Acosta, Trump’s lines threatening to “totally destroy” North Korea and referring to Kim as “Rocket Man” were not part of the speech’s original prepared text and were added at the last minute — though whether they were added by Trump himself of one of his aides remains unclear.
+According to CNN Senior White House Correspondent Jim Acosta, Trump’s lines threatening to “totally destroy” North Korea and referring to Kim as “Rocket Man” were not part of the speech’s original prepared text and were added at the last minute, although whether they were added by Trump himself or one of his aides remains unclear.

 [Featured Image by Mary Altaffer/AP Images]